Red blood cells have the important mission of carrying oxygen

-- intravenous immune globulin
+- intravenous immunoglobulin

 - corticosteroid medication

 A blood transfusion is given to quickly increase your red

 immune system fights infection.
-You may be given immune globulin intravenously in the hospital to improve your
+You may be given immunoglobulin intravenously in the hospital to improve your

 immune system function.

 In the case of an extrinsic form of hemolytic anemia of

 making antibodies that destroy red blood cells.